Editor’s Note: Thanks to Priyanka Prakash of Fundera for this guest post on e-commerce website policies.

 Just like any venture, your e-commerce business needs to outline its policies from the get-go.
 Because of the technology and processes involved, however, running an online store will require even more policies than your average business.

 When you’re in charge, you’re responsible for setting up all the necessary e-commerce policies for your online business.
-But what are protocols do you need to establish yourself?
+But what protocols do you need to establish yourself?

 Though the full answer to this question will depend on a variety of factors — like your industry, headquarters location, and your offerings — there are certain policies that every online retail business should consider setting up.